 MM on the other hand aims to tackle what has been defined as mere ‘problem drinking', something distinct to ‘dependant drinking’, although MM stresses its doors are open to all.
 MM undertakes a triage of new applicants to determine which category the applicant falls under; 30% of their students do go onto the employment of total abstinence once it becomes apparent that moderation is not a viable option, although MM does fully embrase its services to the acute sufferer.
 AA and MM both consist of peer group meetings and online support.
 MM holds their strategies out as less effective for the long-term and dependant problem drinker where ‘cutting back’ is usually not enough.

 MM utilises cognitive behavioural therapy techniques and new participants must abstain from drinking for the first 30 days, after which men and women should not exceed more than three drinks a day, or nine drinks a week for women and fourteen drinks a week for men.
-If the patient fails, abstinence is recommended.
+If the client fails, abstinence is recommended.

 Some have struggled with this concept of ‘moderation’, especially when one tries to employ its use without the aid of a trained therapist.
 Jurgis Kirsakmens, partner in Happy Moments, an app development company, and one of the authors of DrinkControl app feels an ‘alcoholic’ should say well clear of the bottle.